MareoRaft/prove-math/text-files/ideas.md

 After a user has upvoted, the upvote arrow remains highlighted in green.  (and red for downvote).  woohoo!

 79. A SAVE and EDIT button on the top right for the WHOLE node.
 This should make node editing a BREEZE.
 It would populate EVERY attr with a blank string (if it was empty), and put EVERYTHING in edit mode.
 Then the user can just tab through.
 ALSO, i want to support keyboard shortcuts for EDIT and SAVE, and NEW NODE, so we can go direct.

+80.  both of the following can be helpful: 1.
+A markdown/html or html to LaTeX translation for internal content.
+That way, content can be outputted on the site (as always) AND as a pdf (new feature) and as latex (the 'source' for grad students).
+2. A latex subset to markdown/html translator.
+That way, grad student written material can be translated to the DB.